Biden to meet Prime Minister Modi on the sidelines of the G7 summit in Japan - ExBulletin

 Biden to meet Prime Minister Modi on the sidelines of the G7 summit in Japan

-“Since the president took office, revitalizing our alliances and partnerships and restoring American leadership in the world has been one of his top priorities,” said John Kirby, strategic communications coordinator at the National Security Council of the White House.

-US President Joe Biden would meet Prime Ministers Narendra Modi of India and Anthony Albanese of Australia on the sidelines of the G7 summit in Japan, the White House announced on Tuesday (May 16) on the eve of the president’s departure on his now-shortened foreign trip.
+US President Joe Biden will meet Australian Prime Ministers Narendra Modi and Anthony Albanese on the sidelines of the G7 summit in Japan, the White House announced on Tuesday on the eve of the president’s departure for his now-shortened overseas trip.

-“He (Biden) will also have the opportunity to meet with the leaders of the other Quad members, Prime Minister Modi of India and Prime Minister Albanese of Australia as well,” John Kirby, Strategic Communications Coordinator at the Security Council national. at the White House, told reporters at the White House during his briefing on the G7 trip.
+“He (Biden) will also have the opportunity to meet with the leaders of the other Quad members, Prime Minister Modi of India and Prime Minister Albanese of Australia as well,” said John Kirby, strategic communications coordinator at the Council. of national security. at the White House, told reporters at the White House during his briefing on the G7 trip.

-Read also : PM Modi to visit US on June 22; Biden to host state dinner: White House

-Read also :After Boeing deal, Biden and Modi discuss strategic tech partnership

-“Thanks in large part to his hard work at the G7, you will see that our allies and partners are more united than ever.
-Over the past 15 months, the G7 has shown solidarity with Ukraine after the Russian invasion, rallying the world to support Ukraine and cutting off Putin from key technologies and funding worldwide,” he said. -he declares.
+“Thanks in large part to their hard work during the G7, you will see that our allies and partners are more united than ever.
+Over the past 15 months, the G7 has shown solidarity with Ukraine following the invasion of the Russia, rallying the world to support Ukraine and cutting off Putin from key technologies and funding worldwide,” he said.

 “This solidarity with Ukraine is even stronger now than it was last year, and you will see concrete actions to further isolate Russia and weaken its ability to wage its brutal war.
-And of course, this show of unity will also extend to other key economic and security issues.
-G7 leaders will demonstrate that we share a common approach to the challenges posed by the PRC (People’s Republic of China), a values-based approach commons,” Kirby said.
+And of course, this show of unity will extend to other economic factors and G7 leaders will demonstrate that we share a common approach to the challenges posed by the PRC (People’s Republic of China), an approach based on common values,” said Kirby.

-Read also :Air India-Boeing deal to create 1 million US jobs: Biden tells Modi

-“We will also rally around the need for bold action to accelerate the transition to clean energy, including making President Biden’s economic agenda a G7 action plan to address the climate crisis and create good jobs.
+“We will also rally behind the need for bold action to accelerate the clean energy transition, including making President Biden’s economic agenda a blueprint for G7 action to tackle the climate crisis and create good jobs.
 We will present an affirmative agenda to take further action to support developing countries around the world,” he said.

-“That means we’re going to show how we’re building on President Biden and the G7’s flagship infrastructure initiative, the Global Infrastructure and Investment Partnership, otherwise known as PGII, which has attracted major investors to better meet the global demand for high-quality infrastructure. funding,” Kirby said.
+“That means we’re going to show how we’re building on President Biden’s and the G7’s flagship infrastructure initiative, the Global Infrastructure and Investment Partnership, otherwise known as PGII, which has attracted major investors to better respond to the global demand for high-quality infrastructure financing,” said Kirby.

 “We will reaffirm our commitment to help institutions like the World Bank evolve so that they can more effectively address global challenges that directly affect its core mission of poverty reduction, including climate change.
-Now, the President will also have the opportunity to meet Prime Minister Kishida on the sidelines, where they will discuss ways to further strengthen our mutual security, economic and multilateral cooperation, and of course seek ways to continue improving our alliance with the Japan. ,” he added.
+Now the President will also have the opportunity to meet with Prime Minister Minister Kishida on the sidelines, where they will discuss ways to further strengthen our mutual security, economic and multilateral cooperation, and of course seek ways to continue improving our alliance with Japan,” said he added.

 |